-As I relaxed with a second glass of wine and conversation, he excused the medical texts splayed on the coffee table, turned on his 8-track, stereo, tape recorder and pretended to show me the apartment.
+As I relaxed with the second glass of wine, he excused the medical texts splayed on the coffee table, turned on his 8-track, stereo, tape recorder and pretended to show me the apartment.

 The speakers released a subdued song, Midnight at the Oasis, by Maria Muldaur as the kitchen, living room and laundry floated briefly before my gaze.
-With refilled wine glass, I noticed everything was and orderly including the nape of his neck where the barber had trimmed his hairline.
-Only his medical texts skewed about suggested disarray but more probably recent study.
+Everything was neat and orderly, including the nape of his neck where the barber had trimmed his hairline.
+Only his skewed about medical texts suggested disarray but recent study.
 His bedroom was on the second level.
-I knew I shouldn’t go up the stairs but waited for his lead.
+I knew I shouldn’t go up the stairs.

-I thought he might be seeking to dance when after he handed me a refilled wine glass and reached for my left hand clutching my purse.
+I thought he was seeking to dance when after he handed me another refilled wine glass, he reached for my left hand clutching my purse.
 Instead, he took hold of the wrist and led me up the stairs, relaxed and calm, as if it was just another part of the apartment to inspect.
 The ending lyrics Midnight at the Oasis played as we ascended.

 Midnight at the oasis